 Now when you're in your app (I'm going to use Talking Tom as my example), triple click the home button to open up your Guided Access options.
 Draw a box around the areas you don't want your child to access (for Talking Tom, I drew a box around the ad at the top of the screen and the buttons that ask you to buy things on the right of the screen).
 Click start and you're back in the app, but now those areas are not accessible.
 Those areas are also grayed out a bit so they are less likely to draw your child's attention, too.

-When you're done using Guided Access, triple click the home button again and enter your passcode.
+When you're done using Guided Access, triple click the home button again and enter your passcode or place your finger on the Touch ID.
 Easy!

 Switch access for the iPad allows users to interact with one or two large buttons rather than have to maneuver through the complexities of the touch screen.
-The iPad has always been switch accessible, particularly with apps designed specifically for switches, but now iOS7 allows for complete system-wide switch control.
+The iPad has always been switch accessible, particularly with apps designed specifically for switches, but starting in iOS7 the iPad now allows for complete system-wide switch control.

 Go to Settings > General > Accessibility > Switch Control to turn Switch Control on.
 You can then tell the iPad how many switches you wish to use and you can fully customize how the switches interact with the iPad, from changing the cursor speed, size and color to adding sound effects and speech options (which is perfect for children who are visually impaired).